souyahibou/all-projects/README.md

         ```
       - Import or Generate the config files : `rails generate devise:install`
       - And generate a model if you need to : `rails generate devise MODEL`
+        - add `require 'devise/orm/active_record'` or `extend Devise::Models` in devise model if troublesome
     - Configurations
       - set Devise.router_name in config/initializers/devise.rb with the mountable engine's named-route
         ```ruby